ihatemyisp/homebridge-vizio-remote/README.md

 ````

 ## Controlling Your Display
-Currently, `homebridge-vizio` only supports turning your display on and off.
-As Apple adds more service capabilities and accessory types to HomeKit, `homebridge-vizio` can grow to support more functionality.
+Currently, `homebridge-vizio-remote` supports:
+- Powering on and off the display
+- Pause, and play media controls
+- Volume up and down controls
+- Navigation controls
+- Info control

 ## How it Works
-`homebridge-vizio` is based on [`vizio-smart-cast`](https://github.com/heathbar/vizio-smart-cast/blob/master/README.md) by [Heath Paddock](https://github.com/heathbar).
-Many thanks to him for his excellent work.
+`homebridge-vizio-remote` is based on [`homebridge-vizio`](https://github.com/johnwickham/homebridge-vizio) by [John Wickham](https://github.com/johnwickham) which is in turn based on [`vizio-smart-cast`](https://github.com/heathbar/vizio-smart-cast/blob/master/README.md) by [Heath Paddock](https://github.com/heathbar).
+Many thanks to everyone involved.